yjg30737/pyqt-openai/README.md

 The OpenAI model this package uses is the <a href="https://platform.openai.com/docs/models/gpt-3-5">gpt-3.5-turbo</a> model(which is nearly as functional as <b>ChatGPT</b>) by default.
 You can use gpt-4 as well.

-Image generation feature available since v0.0.16.
-You can see the detail in <a href="https://platform.openai.com/docs/guides/images/introduction">official OpenAI</a> site.
-Currently this feature is very basic now.
+Image generation feature(DALL-E and Stable Diffusion) available since v0.1.4.

+<b>Stable Diffusion</b> used [DreamStudio API](https://dreamstudio.ai/).
+This is not entirely free like stable-diffusion-webgui.

+But this is very lightweight and more accessible. don't need CUDA, torch, expansive PC, anything.

 This is using <b>sqlite</b> as a database.